sagemath/trac_to_gh/Issue 6217.md

 # Issue 6217: [with patch, needs review] fix issues with sorting in formal_sum

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6217

 Original creator: mhansen